-I pulled out the strange and soft purple chair from the folding table and sat down amongst a sea of people I had never met.
+I pulled the strange, soft purple chair out from the folding table and sat down amongst a sea of people I had never met.

 As I scanned my surroundings, my eyes landed on a young couple seated next to me and within seconds a beautiful friendship began.
 Over the next year and a half we would create dozens of inside jokes together, laugh until our sides were racked with pain, and become a weird and awesome family.